huggingface/trl/docs/source/nash_md_trainer.md

 ## Quick start

-This example demonstrates how to train a model using the Nash MD method.
+This example demonstrates how to train a model using the Nash-MD method.
 We use the [Qwen 0.5B model](https://huggingface.co/Qwen/Qwen2-0.5B-Instruct) as the base model and the [Qwen 0.5B reward model](https://huggingface.co/trl-lib/Qwen2-0.5B-Reward) as the reward model.
 We use the prompts from the [UltraFeedback dataset](https://huggingface.co/datasets/openbmb/UltraFeedback).
 You can view the prompts in the dataset here:

 <iframe
   src="https://huggingface.co/datasets/trl-lib/ultrafeedback-prompt/embed/viewer/default/train?row=0"